 - Any alterations in testosterone levels in men may also increase the activity of osteoblast cells.

-- The fluctuations in sex hormonal levels in both men and women lead to emerging bone problems including bone fractures or trauma.
+- The fluctuations in sex hormone levels in both men and women lead to emerging bone problems, including bone fractures or trauma.

 - The combination of estrogen and progesterone reduces absorption and increases bone strength.

 - Odontoclast is another type of cell that also shows a similar function in human deciduous teeth.

 Where is osteoclast present and what are its main cellular characters?